Snowflake-Labs/sfquickstarts/site/sfguides/src/ask-questions-to-your-documents-using-rag-with-snowflake-cortex/ask-questions-to-your-documents-using-rag-with-snowflake-cortex.md

 Here another suggestion based on specific info from the documents (unique for us):

 - What is the name of the ski boots?
-- Where have been tested?
+- Where have they been tested?
 - Who tested them?
 - Do they include any special component?